 College Station and Bryan are both located in Brazos County.

 Bryan, TX is home to Blinn College, a two year university.
 It is a major transfer university to Texas A&M University, Sam Houston University, Texas State University, University of Houston and the University of Texas.

 Is Blinn College part of Texas A&M?

 Blinn College is not part of A&M though they are closely linked.
-Both the Bryan and College Station campuses are prominently located nearby Texas A&M and have a very high transfer rate into A&M.
+The Bryan campus of Blinn is prominently located nearby Texas A&M and has a very high transfer rate into A&M.